ICE L: Design

 ICE L train sets will be certified for 230 km/h operation, and can be hauled either by the supplied Talgo Travca locomotive, or any other diesel or electric locomotive.
 Individual cars are shorter than typical railway carriages in order to avoid excessive axle load due to the single-axle design, as is typical for the Talgo design.

 Each train set will have 477 second-class and 85 first-class seats, three wheelchair spaces, eight bicycle spaces, a separate toddler area and a family area with play area.
 Trains will be equipped with Wi-Fi, blind spot detection cameras, onboard entertainment (ICE portal), passenger information systems with real-time data and luggage space.
 Each trainset will have a bistro car, family areas, 3 wheelchair spaces, and 8 bicycle spaces in the driving trailer.
 Window glass will be designed to improve signal reception for mobile devices.

 Step free entry is possible at suitably constructed platforms due to a continuous 760 mm entry and floor height - one of the standard European platform heights.
 This helps ensure accessibility in Germany and the Netherlands.

 Routes

-According to Deutsche Bahn, the trains were originally planned to be put in service from the 2023/24 timetable change onwards and would have appeared on the Berlin - Amsterdam route and then from the summer of 2024 onwards holiday services between Berlin, Cologne, Karlsruhe and Westerland.
+According to Deutsche Bahn, the trains were originally planned to be put in service from the 2023/24 timetable change onwards and would have appeared on the Berlin - Amsterdam route and then from the summer of 2024 onwards holiday services between Berlin, Cologne, Karlsruhe and Westerland (on Sylt).
 It was later reported that entry into service would be delayed from autumn 2024 to the middle of 2025, with delays encountered in testing and approval.
 Further delays were announced in 2025 with entry into service on domestic routes in late 2025 the earliest with international services not before mid-2026.
 In August 2025, DB confirmed the first trains would enter service with the December timetable change.
 The first trainsets are likely to work services between Berlin and Cologne.

 As of 2019, DB Fernverkehr planned to use the new trains on the following routes: